-In this article we will discuss about the different types of Pongal recipes which are prepared especially on these 4 days.
+In this article, we will discuss the different types of Pongal recipes which are prepared especially on these 4 days.

 HOW TO MAKE THE PONGAL MAIN STATEMENT